 MCP 690 or 691 Supervises Field Experience in Mental Health in a setting treating families and couples.
 Declaring a subspecialty is not a requirement.
-Policies:

-All students are required to have satisfactorily completed undergraduate courses in Introduction to Psychology, Personality Theory, Abnormal Psychology and Statistics.
+Policies: All students are required to have satisfactorily completed undergraduate courses in Introduction to Psychology, Abnormal Psychology and a course in Statistics.
+At least two of these classes must be taken prior to being considered for admission to the program.
+The remaining undergraduate courses may be taken concurrently with graduate work.
 Recognizing that there are professional competencies and conduct not measurable by academic achievement, the graduate program and the University reserve the right to discontinue students who, in the judgment of the faculty, do not meet the standards promulgated by professional organizations in the human services field in which the student is studying.
-Career Opportunities:

-Graduates are employed primarily in private practice and public mental health centers, hospitals, residential treatment facilities and social service agencies serving individuals, families and special clientele of various age groups.
+Career Opportunities: Graduates are employed primarily in private practice and public mental health centers, hospitals, residential treatment facilities and social service agencies serving individuals, families and special clientele of various age groups.
 Others are in academic institutions, staff training and development or are engaged in doctoral studies.